laoyeche1998/sketch/README.md

 # sketch
-A sketch for exlcode, gitpod, tutorialspoint, repl.it and other online IDEs
+A sketch for exlcode, gitpod, tutorialspoint, repl.it, devmind.io and other online IDEs